-Facts do not exist independently of "theories", that is to say of concepts.
-But if it is the raw percept unconceptualized, unfactualized, untheorized, that Goethe wants to study or examine, then what it is that he wants to do is undefined language and method.
+Facts do not exist unconceptualized, independent of frames of reference ("theories").
+Every fact is already a conceived fact.
+And therefore if it is unconceptualized data (percepts, artifacts) that Goethe wants to study, then what he wants to do is undefined method and language.

-What is the meaning of "Everything factual is already theoretical"?
+What is the meaning of "All fact is already theory"?

 « Das höchste wäre zu begreifen, daß alles Faktische schon Theorie ist »